 Be Kind to Humankind Week is an annual celebration that invites us to spread love, compassion, and kindness.
 Founded in 1988 by Lorraine Jara, this weeklong event encourages individuals to offer a helping hand, perform acts of kindness, and make a positive impact on the lives of others.

-In 2023, Be Kind to Humankind Week will again take place August 25-31.
+In 2025, Be Kind to Humankind Week will again take place August 25-31, this year falling from Monday to Sunday.
 Make this a time to engage in thoughtful gestures, random acts of kindness, and uplifting words.
 Together, we can all make a difference and create a world where kindness is celebrated — not just during this week, but every day of the year.
 Join the movement, spread kindness, and be the change you wish to see.

 Convoy of Hope, a faith-based nonprofit organization committed to showing kindness around the world, offers six key avenues to tangibly make a difference in people’s lives.
 Visit convoy.org to discover how you can show kindness to children, women, families, and communities around the world.